Heterogeneous Treatment Effect Bounds under Sample Selection with an Application to the Effects of Social Media on Political Polarization: Empirical Study

 In \cite{levy2021social}, users were recruited via Facebook ads and filled out a baseline survey between February--March 2018.
 Units were then stratified by self-reported political ideology and randomly allocated into one of three different treatment arms 1) Liberal, 2) Conservative, or 3) Control.
 The treatments in 1) and 2) consisted of a nudge to subscribe to (``like'') a selection of four potential (liberal or conservative) outlets.
 It was explained that a subscription could provide new perspectives, but there were no other incentives or rewards offered.
 Likes on Facebook make posts from the corresponding outlet more likely to appear on the user's feed, thus exposes them to potentially new information and opinions.
 The liberal outlets were \textit{HuffPost}, \textit{MSNBC}, \textit{The New York Times}, and \textit{Slate}.
 The conservative outlets were \textit{Fox News}, \textit{The National Review}, \textit{The Wall Street Journal}, and \textit{The Washington Times}.
 Based on this, the \textit{counter-attitudinal treatment} is defined as nudge towards outlets with ideological leanings contrary to the leaning of the user.\footnote{Individual leanings are based on party affiliation.
 If units do not identify as Democrats or Republicans, it is according to self-reported ideology.
 If they neither identify as liberal nor conservative, support of the candidate in the 2016 elections is used.
 This excludes about 3\% of the total sample that provide no information on leaning.}

-Around two months after the baseline survey, participants were asked to fill out an endline survey where political opinions and measures of affective polarization were recorded. \cite{levy2021social} does not find effects from any treatment on political opinions.
-However, he detects significant effects for the counter-attitudinal treatment on affective polarization relative to the pro-attitudinal treatment.
-The counterfactual comparison for affective polarization there is made between treatment arms and not relative to the control group due to differential attrition rates.
-Our method can account for such differences and thus enables us to study whether the counter-attitudinal treatment itself drives the effect on polarization compared to no intervention.
+Around two months after the baseline survey, participants were asked to fill out an endline survey where political opinions and measures of affective polarization were recorded. \cite{levy2021social} does not find effects from any treatment on political opinions, Without controlling for attrition, there is a significant decrease in affective polarization for the counter-attitudinal treatment group.

 Thus, we consider the index for affective polarization constructed by \cite{levy2021social} as outcome in what follows.
-In particular, we analyze the effect of nudging a user towards counter-attitudinal subscriptions on affective polarization.
-The parameters can also be interpreted as intent-to-treat effects of subscription.
-The outcome measure is standardized, such that all coefficients are measured in terms of standard deviations in what follows.
+In particular, we analyze the causal effects of \textit{nudging} users towards counter-attitudinal subscriptions on affective polarization.
+The parameters can also be interpreted as intent-to-treat effects of \textit{subscription}.
+The outcome measure is standardized such that all coefficients are measured in terms of standard deviations in what follows.

 The covariates collected via the baseline survey and Facebook contain information on political ideology, party affiliation, voting behavior, approval of President Trump, baseline polarization, news consumption, and socio-demographic variables such as age and gender.
 For more information and descriptive statistics consider \cite{levy2021social}, Section II.
 The final sample (including missing endline survey units) consists of 24230 units of which 12126 are in the treatment and 12104 in the control group. \cite{levy2021social} estimates the effects of the intervention on affective polarization using only the units which replied to the endline survey, i.e.~for which the outcome variable is observed.
 He argues that the main estimates are likely to generalize beyond the selected population.